 What are the best practices for selecting a CRM software?

-At Symantra, we have migrated hundreds of enterprises and associations from bad to great CRMs.
+At Symantra, we have migrated hundreds of Enterprises and International associations from bad to great CRMs.

-1. Check how far you can integrate the CRM with your IT infrastructure.
+1. Check the extent to which the CRM can integrate with your IT infrastructure.

-Otherwise, your CRM will be just an expensive Excel sheet, with still a fragmented view on your target audiences.
-It is essential to integrate a maximum of data sources and software with the CRM: then only you will be able to work on One-source-of-Truth and have a real 360° view of your Members, Stakeholders, Prospects....
+Otherwise, your CRM will be just an expensive spreadsheet..., with still a fragmented view on your target audiences.
+It is essential to integrate a maximum of data sources and software with the CRM: then only you will be able to work on One-source-of-Truth and have a real 360° view of your Members, External Stakeholders, Prospects....

 With bad/poor integrations around your CRM, you just cannot make data-driven decisions for your PA, Marketing, Membership, Business Development, Operations, Projects....
 The base is to have deep integrations with Microsoft 365, website, forms, marketing tools, chatbot...